 Example One: Developing Clinical Supervision in Prison Health Care Settings

 In the first of our examples, action learning was used to develop clinical supervision in prison health care settings, and included both health care staff and prison officers.
-Specific details of the methodological aspects of this project can be found in Walsh et al, 2007.
+Specific details of the methodological aspects of this project can be found in Walsh et al., 2007.

 Bishop and Sweeney (2006) defines clinical supervision as: